1989 Fiesta Bowl

 The 1989 Sunkist Fiesta Bowl, played on Monday, January 2, was the 18th edition of the Fiesta Bowl.
 It featured the top-ranked Notre Dame Fighting Irish and the third-ranked West Virginia Mountaineers.
 With both teams undefeated, the Fiesta Bowl was the stage for the "national championship" for the second time in three years.
-As in 1987, the Fiesta Bowl featured two independents squaring off for the national title.
-The Fighting Irish defeated the Mountaineers to win their first national championship since 1977, and their most recent to date.
+However, it was not a matchup that featured the top two teams in the rankings as the team that was second at the time, the defending national champion Miami Hurricanes, was selected to play in the Orange Bowl against the Nebraska Cornhuskers; this opened up the possibility for a split national championship were West Virginia to win the game.